 TeamCity Connection Parameters

-The add-on collects and stores connection parameters that include address of TeamCity, and credentials of the user account used to fetch build data.
-The password of the user account is stored in the encrypted format.
+The app collects and stores connection parameters that include the address of TeamCity and credentials of the user account used to fetch build data.
+The password of the user account is stored in an encrypted format.

 TeamCity Build Data

-The add-on collects and stores build data that is further displayed on the TeamCity tabs for projects and specific issues.
-The set of collected data includes the build number, build status, branch names, projects ID's, ID's of build types and ID's of build agents.
-For each build the add-on also stores the start date and time, duration of the build execution, number of changes in the build, person who added these changes, number of passed tests and their status, and the list of related issues in JIRA.
+The app collects and stores build data that is further displayed on the TeamCity tabs for projects and specific issues.
+The set of collected data includes the build number, build status, branch names, project IDs, IDs of build types, and IDs of build agents.
+For each build, the app also stores the start date and time, duration of the build execution, number of changes in the build, the person who added these changes, number of passed tests and their status, and the list of related issues in Jira.

 Why Do We Need This Data

-Data for Google Analytics will be used to measure usage of the add-on and load on the server resources when users use the add-on on JIRA pages.
+Data for Google Analytics will be used to measure usage of the app and load on the server resources when users use the app on Jira pages.
 This data will be secured from unauthorized access and third parties.
 Data will be primarily used for optimization procedures and quicker interface response.

-Storing the build data allows our add-on to instantly fetch the required data and show it to the user per his request.
-This decrease the probability of any system failure, data corruption or long server response for the end user.
+Storing the build data allows our app to instantly fetch the required data and show it to the user per his request.
+This decreases the probability of any system failure, data corruption, or long server response for the end user.

 What Do We Track with Google Analytics

-We track and collect only events of loading the add-on in the browser frame when generating JIRA pages.
+We track and collect only events of loading the app in the browser frame when generating Jira pages.
 This piece of data cannot anyhow affect data or compromise your personal data.